-General and administrative expense consists primarily of personnel costs for our executive, finance, human resources, legal, and information technology organizations, professional services costs, which consist primarily of legal, auditing, accounting, and other consulting costs, and certain non-recurring general expenses.
+General and administrative expense consists primarily of personnel costs for our executive, finance, human resources, legal, and information technology organizations, and professional services costs, which consist primarily of legal, auditing, accounting, and other consulting costs.
+General and administrative expense also includes certain non-recurring general expenses and impairment losses.
 Certain facilities, depreciation, benefits, recruiting, and information technology costs are allocated to other organizations based on headcount.
 We expect general and administrative expense to increase in absolute dollars due to additional costs associated with accounting, compliance, and insurance, although our general and administrative expense may fluctuate as a percentage of total revenue.